General politics books are in the 320s with parliament and government in the 350s

 Both sections are found on Floor 1A.

-These are not in the Law and Criminology Library so you will need to use the Library Catalogue to locate what you need.
+These are not located with the Law and Criminology titles on Floor 0A, so you will need to use the Library Catalogue to locate what you need.

 Search these eResources to find academic journal articles relating to politics: